titocampis/b-tool-dcompose/README.md

 > pip3 install -r requirements.txt
 > ```

-:six: Execute the [mongodb/backup_database.py](mongodb/backup_database.py) script
+:six: Execute the [mongodb/backup_database.py](mongodb/backup_database.py) script:
 ```bash
 python3 mongodb/backup_database.py
 ```

 :seven: The backup file will be created, so it must be send to the target host.
 It can be done by multiple ways, but i recommend sftp using both flavours (get / put) with the full backup directory path.

-:eight: Access the host where the override is going to be made
+:eight: Access the host where the override is going to be made.

-:nine: Repeat until step 6 on the target mongodb host
+:nine: Repeat until step 6 on the target mongodb host.

-:ten: Execute the [mongodb/restore_database.py](mongodb/restore_database.py) script
+:ten: Execute the [mongodb/restore_database.py](mongodb/restore_database.py) script:
 ```bash
 python3 mongodb/restore_database.py
 ```